MuhammadJawwad11092/C-Programming-Lab./README.md

 - [x] Create a GitHub repository
 - [x] Write a Hello World program in C
 - [ ] Learn Git Concepts Clearly
-- [ ] Explore more feautes and Uses of Github
+- [ ] Explore more feautes with Uses of Github

 ## Hello World in c language Code: